slatedocs/slate/source/next-version.html.md

             "last-published-at":1487840302541
          },
          {
-            "headline":"9/11 and the unsolvable Afghan drama  \u00A0", "tags":[
+            "headline":"9/11 and the unsolvable Afghan drama",
+            "tags":[
                {
                   "id":17518,